Military Puts an End to Geographic Bachelor Program

 The local on-post Housing Services Office or the Community Housing Relocation and Referral Services assisted soldiers in securing affordable and safe off-post properties whether they chose to rent or purchase homes.

-Other branches of the military may still allow geographic bachelor arrangements on a case-by-case basis.
 This information was current as of January 2019.